top of page

 BeUs os an education service that disseminates African-centered books, kits, and other products.

 Elisha is a community educator and village builder.
 Elisha restores African healing legacies that have always accompanied African resistance and self-determination.
 He is the founder of the African and Indigenous Knowledge Institute (AIKI), a local bridge that developments institutions through interactive educational platforms and individualized diversity and inclusion support.
-Most recently, Elisha worked as the Social Entrepreneurship Instructor for adult learners that taught G.E.D. students how use financial literacy to increase income and impact the community.
+Most recently, Elisha worked as the African American Engagement Director at Compassion & Choices.

 Since 2018, he established the Respira Profundo (Deep Breathing) Program for pre-K students at Chicago Commons, a program that continued to operate virtually even during the pandemic.
 In 2016, he worked with members of Englewood and the broader Chicago community to establish the Ujamaa Community Land Trust.
 Elisha received his Ph.D. in Policy Studies in Urban Education at the University of Illinois (Chicago).
 His research centers on how storytelling can heal youth and adults especially when used as self-edification and character development.
 He fuses his movement work with healing justice scholarship to provide restoration for African and indigenous communities across the African world.